lonsing/depqbf/README.txt

-April 2014
+May 2014

 -------------------
 GENERAL INFORMATION
 -------------------

-This is version 3.02 of the search-based QBF solver DepQBF.
+This is version 3.03 of the search-based QBF solver DepQBF.
 Compared to version 3.0, the semantics of the API for incremental use of the solver has been adapted.
 Please see the header file 'qdpll.h' for comments and the code examples in the subdirectory "examples" of the release.